-Professional Users that access Derived Data from Distributors pursuant to the Program is consistent with longstanding precedent indicating that it is consistent with the Act to provide reasonable incentives to retail investors that rely on the public markets for their investment needs.
-18 Further, the proposed fee would only apply to Distributors that elect to participate in the Program by distributing Derived Data through a Platform Service.
+The proposed rule change would provide an optional fee structure for Distributors to use Exchange data to make Derived Data available to Non-Professional Users via a Platform Service at a reduced fee.
+As proposed, if a Distributor uses a Platform Service to distribute Derived Data, the Distributor would be charged the normal applicable External Distribution Fees and User Fees excluding the Non-Professional User Fee.
+The Exchange believes that it is equitable and not unfairly discriminatory to charge a fee for Professional Users but no fee for Non-Professional Users.
+Non-Professional Users are already subject to a heavily discounted fee for EDGX Top market data relative to Professional Users, Differential fees for Professional and Non-Professional Users are widely used by the Exchange and other exchanges for their proprietary market data as this reduces costs for retail investors and makes market data more broadly available.
+The Exchange believes that eliminating fees for Non-Professional Users that access Derived Data from Distributors pursuant to the Program is consistent with longstanding precedent indicating that it is consistent with the Act to provide reasonable incentives to retail investors that rely on the public markets for their investment needs.24 Further, the proposed fee would only apply to Distributors that elect to participate in the Program by distributing Derived Data through a Platform Service.
 Exchange market data is distributed and purchased on a voluntary basis, in that neither the Exchange nor market data distributors are required by any rule or regulation to make this data available.
 Distributors of Exchange data are not required to participate in the proposed Program, which is merely an alternative option being proposed by the Exchange to potentially lower costs for market data that is Derived Data.
-As previously explained, the Exchange currently offers discounted fees for Distributors that distribute Derived Data on a White Label Service or an API Service.
+As previously explained, the Exchange currently offers discounted fees for Distributors that distribute Derived Data on a White Label Service or an API Service through both a tiered External Distribution Fee and eliminated Non-Professional User Fee.
+Distributors of Exchange data that do not participate in either the White Label Service or API Service are subject to the normal External Distribution Fees, which include a Distribution Fee, Professional User Fee, and Non-Professional User Fee.
 Expanding the universe of customers that can benefit from discounted fees for distributing Derived Data would serve to further increase the accessibility of the Exchange's market data products.
-Although the proposed pricing for the Platform Service differs from the pricing currently in place for the White Label and API Service Programs, it mirrors the normal External Distribution Fee for EDGX Top and Cboe One Summary except that there would be no fee for Non-Professional Users.
-The White Label Service provides an "off-theshelf" solution to display Derived Data as it is ultimately designed and controlled by the Distributor.
-Alternatively, the API Service offers end clients of Distributors to use Derived Data in one or more of their own customized applications.
-The Exchange believes that the proposed pricing reflects the relative benefits provided to Distributors that offer a Platform Service that allows Users remote access to derivative products via a hosted display solution within the Distributors fully managed infrastructure.
+Although the proposed pricing for the Platform Service differs from the pricing currently in place for the White Label and API Service Programs, it mirrors the normal External Distribution Fee for EDGX Top and Choe One Summary except that there would be no fee for Non-Professional Users.
+The White Label Service provides a fully controlled solution to display Derived Data as it is ultimately designed and managed by the Distributor, but made available to end users on behalf of an External Subscriber.
+Alternatively, the API Service offers External Subscribers the use of Derived Data in one or more of their own customized and managed applications which are then made available to their end users as needed.
+The Exchange believes that the proposed pricing reflects the relative benefits provided to Distributors that offer their own Platform Service that allows Users remote access to derivative products via a hosted display solution directly within the Distributors fully managed infrastructure rather than through an External Subscriber.